 Raw sugars are produced in several crystal sizes and molasses content.
 Medium-size crystals are slightly larger than table sugar and have a blond color.
 Coarse crystals do not readily dissolve, have pale brown to brown color, a crunchy texture, and an attractive sparkle.

 Raw sugars generally have a hint of molasses flavor and are slightly more moist than white sugars, but dry enough to be free-flowing and not clump like brown sugars tend to do.
+They are easy to scoop, spoon, and pour.
 Raw sugar is also available in cubes and liquid forms such as Gilway Demerara Sugar Cubes and Sugar In The Raw Liquid Turbinado Sugar.

 The most widely available raw sugar in stores is labeled simply as "organic sugar" (see C&H Organic Sugar image below).
 It is made from organic sugarcane and is processed, handled, and packaged following a set of strict rules - the USDA's Organic Standards.
 It has medium size crystals, blond color, and delicate molasses flavor.
 Learn more about it in another blog post titled What Is Organic Sugar?

 Raw sugars, such as demerara, turbinado, or evaporated cane juice, should not be confused with another raw sugar, referred here as "crude", which is also produced in a Sugar Mill but is non-food-grade.

 Crude raw sugar is off-white, looks a lot like sand, and is sold only to sugar refineries, not to consumers.
 According to the Food and Drug Administration, it is unsuitable for human consumption due to its high level of impurities.

 The main difference in the production of those two raw sugars is in the way the cane juice is clarified.
 Besides, one follows strict food-grade sanitary standards, and the other (the crude raw sugar) does not.